JetBrains/Qodana/topics/github.md

 <include from="lib_qd.topic" element-id="cicd-cloud-intro"/>

-#### Qodana GitHub App
+#### Qodana Cloud GitHub App

-During the project setup, you will receive a notification to install `%product% App`.
+During the project setup, you will receive a notification to install `%cloud%` GitHub App.

 <include from="Quick-start.topic"  element-id="for-github-page" title use-filter="empty"/>